GOP candidate from New Jersey accused of pandering after he transforms into cowboy for Texas run

 Originally from New Jersey, Rodimer attended a preparatory school in the suburbs before moving to Florida for college and law school.
 His campaign website says he previously lived in Houston, working as a home builder, and owned a home in Galveston — though neither location is near the district he’s running for, just south of Dallas.

-After losing bids for the Nevada legislature in 2018 and Congress last year, Rodimer is campaigning again, this time in Texas, to fill the seat of the late Rep. Ron Wright (R), vying against 22 other candidates.
-He said he was encouraged to run by Sen. Ted Cruz (R-Tex.) and members of Donald Trump’s family, according to Politico.
+After losing bids for the Nevada legislature in 2018 and Congress last year, Rodimer is campaigning again, this time in Texas, to fill the seat of the late congressman Ron Wright (R), vying against 22 other candidates.
+He said he was encouraged to run by Sen. Ted Cruz (R-Tex.) and members of former president Donald Trump’s family, according to Politico.

 In an interview with Newsmax, Rodimer touted the ad’s “Make America Texas Again” tagline, saying he was “in free America” now that he had moved to Texas.
 He boasted that he stayed on the bull for 11 seconds.

-“I said I want to ride a bull, I’ve never ridden one.
+“I said I want to ride a bull.
+I’ve never ridden one.
 I’ve been a pro wrestler, I’ve been a fighter,” Rodimer told the conservative network.
 “They said the hardest thing to do is to ride a bull.”

-But reporters and Internet sleuths are convinced that he used a stunt double for the bull-riding spectacle, noting that the camera angle in the bull-bucking ad never shows the face of the rider, which is presumably intended to be Rodimer.
-The candidate’s boots and vest are also different than what the rider is wearing.
+But reporters and Internet sleuths are convinced he used a stunt double for the bull-riding spectacle, noting the camera angle in the bull-bucking ad never shows the face of the rider, which is presumably intended to be Rodimer.
+The candidate’s boots and vest are also different from what the rider is wearing.

 This is not Rodimer’s first rodeo with a controversy-mired campaign.
 Two 911 calls in 2018 by his then-girlfriend, now-wife, were made public when he ran in Nevada.
 In the calls, she alleged that Rodimer stole money, jewelry and guns from her.
 Old arrest records from his college and law school days in Florida also resurfaced.
 Rodimer was accused of assault three times between 2010 and 2013, pleading guilty to a misdemeanor battery charge related to a confrontation at a Waffle House, the Associated Press reported in 2019.
 He completed a six-week anger management course in exchange for the charge being dropped.

-In sharp contrast to his current cowboy persona, Rodimer in 2020 defended his past brushes with the law with a more subdued campaign ad in Nevada, in which he attempted to “set the record straight.”
+In sharp contrast with his current cowboy persona, Rodimer in 2020 defended his past brushes with the law with a more subdued campaign ad in Nevada, in which he attempted to “set the record straight.”
 Sitting on a couch with his family and sporting a polo shirt, Rodimer spoke in a higher pitch and enunciated his words.

 “I had one arrest in my life, while in college,” Rodimer says in the spot.
 “Those charges were dismissed.”

 In the Texas ad, Rodimer leans into his cowboy character.
 He lays out a platform against the fight for transgender students’ rights and in favor of stricter border control.
-He said that his wife and five children are hoping to settle in Texas, “a constitutional-friendly state.”
+He said his wife and five children are hoping to settle in Texas, “a constitutional-friendly state.”

 Voicing over scenes of him walking through the district, Rodimer says that “people in power” view Texans as “a threat.”